A guide to changing your cat's food

-There may be an occasion when you decide it's time to change your cat's diet.
-There could be a number of reasons for this transition, including:
+There may be an occasions when you may decide it's time to change your cat's diet.
+There could be a number of reasons for this transition, including

 - Your kitten is ready to move on to adult food

-- Your cat's health requirements have changed and they require a more specific diet
+- Your cat's health requirements have changed and they require a more specialist diet

 - You'd like to transition to a wet, dry or mixed feeding plan